Characters: The Wheel Of Time Others From The Two Rivers

 - Out of Focus: Her major character arc concludes in A Crown of Swords; from there on she stays mostly in a support role.
 She gets center stage again on two occasions when Rand needs to link with a woman to perform a task: when cleansing the taint from saidin and when sealing the Dark One.
 He chooses her because she's the strongest female he's sure he can trust.

-- Readings Are Off the Scale: Fortunately, Robert Jordan had the sense to avert actual Power Levels, but it's known that Egwene is stronger than every living Aes Sedai by a large margin... and that Nynaeve is stronger than her by a large margin.
-The only channelers in the whole franchise who equal or exceed Nynaeve's strength are 1) Rand, 2) some of the Forsaken, and 3) a few one-shot extras who have almost no impact on the plot ( Alivia, Talaan and Sharina).
+- Readings Are Off the Scale: Egwene is stronger than every living Aes Sedai by a large margin... and Nynaeve is stronger than her by a large margin.
+The only channelers in the whole franchise who equal or exceed Nynaeve's strength are 1) Rand, 2) some of the Forsaken, and 3) a few minor characters who have little impact on the plot ( Alivia, Talaan and Sharina).

 - Recurring Boss: Moghedien, one of the Forsaken.
 It's Personal to both of them.
 This stops in Book 8, when Moheigden tries to murder her by blowing up her boat with balefire while not being seen.
 She thinks she succeeds, and they never run into each other again.